 NOTE: Enabling or turning on a wireless device does not automatically connect the computer to a network or a Bluetooth-enabled device.

-To view the state of the wireless devices, position the cursor over the wireless icon in the notification area, at the far right of the taskbar.
+To view the state of the wireless devices, follow either of these steps:

+Position the mouse pointer over the wireless icon in the notification area, at the far right of the taskbar.